nullpwn/MLC-Chat/README.md

 - A modern web browser with WebGPU support (e.g., the latest version of Chrome, Edge, or Firefox Nightly).
 - An active internet connection for initial model loading.

-### Installation

-#### Clone the Repository

-### Navigate to the Project Directory

-Open chat.html in Your Web Browser
-Simply open the index.html file in a supported web browser.

 ### Usage

+- Clone the Repository

+- Navigate to the Project Directory

+ Open the chat.html file in a supported web browser.

 - Start Chatting: Once the page loads and the model initializes, you can start typing your messages in the input field at the bottom of the chat interface.
 - Wait for Model Initialization: The first time you run the application, it may take a few minutes to load the model files.
 Progress is displayed in the loading indicator.